-The term adult children of alcoholics is used to describe adults who grew up with alcoholic parents during their childhood.
-Psychologists and researchers have studied this occurrence and found that adult children of alcoholics tend to share common characteristics and personality traits due to the impact of being raised in an alcoholic household.
+The term adult children of alcoholics is used to describe adults who grew up in an alcoholic family during their childhood.
+Psychologists and researchers have studied this occurrence and found that adult children of alcoholics tend to share common characteristics and personality traits due to the impact of being raised in alcoholic homes.

 Each individual’s experience with alcohol or drug addiction is unique; therefore the following personality traits and characteristics are not applicable to every person, though they are commonly found in adult children of alcoholics.